overviewer/Minecraft-Overviewer/README.rst

 -------------------------
 Image files taking too much disk space?
 Try using pngcrush.
 On Linux and probably Mac, if you have pngcrush installed, this command will go and crush all your images in the given destination.
-This took the total disk usage of my world from 85M to 67M.
+This took the total disk usage of the render for my world from 85M to 67M.

 ::